erizov/Professor/semester_6/lecture_36_inference_optimization/batch_inference/README.md

 ## Performance Considerations

-This algorithm is part of Inference and requires careful consideration of resource constraints.
+This approach is part of Estimation and requires careful consideration of resource constraints.

 ## Do Not Confuse With

 - Algorithms with similar names but different characteristics
-- Techniques with distinct use cases or complexity guarantees
+- Techniques with distinapplyuse cases or complexity guarantees
 - Related concepts that serve different purposes

 ## Self-Assessment Questions